openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 70 minutes.

-After that, we have the PyTorch action detection model trained with OTX.
+After that, we have the PyTorch action detection model trained with OpenVINO™ Training Extensions.

 ***********
 Validation